-Mr Chay attended six (6) out of six (6) Board meetings held in financial period ended 30 June 2020.
+Mr Chay attended five (5) out of five (5) Board meetings held in financial year ended 30 June 2022.
 He is currently the Chairperson of the Nomination Committee and a member of the Audit and the Remuneration Committees respectively.
-He is not related to any substantial shareholder or Directors of the company or its subsidiaries.
-He does not have any conflict of interest and /or personal interest in any business arrangement or material contract involving the Company or its subsidiaries either still subsisting at the end of the financial period ended 30 June 2020 or entered into since the end of the previous financial year.
+He is not related to any substantial shareholder or Directors of the Company or its subsidiaries.
+He does not have any conflict of interest and /or personal interest in any business arrangement or material contract involving the Company or its subsidiaries either still subsisting at the end of the financial year ended 30 June 2022 or entered into since the end of the previous financial year.
 He has no conviction for any offences within the past five (5) years other than traffic offences.